 WHAT MANY PEOPLE DON'T KNOW

 What most people don't know is that after my five years as assistant coach at SMU, I almost walked away from coaching.
-I was about to move to Alaska.
+My plan was to move to Alaska.
 I was burned out, overwhelmed, and wanted to totally drop out.
 My boss had gotten a call from Washington State to see if I would apply and he encouraged me to look at the job.
-At first, I had absolutely no interest.
+At first, I had no interest.
+I literally burst into tears.
 I needed a break!
-I did take some time...then, I started to dream.
-I considered the possibilities of being a leader - and applying all my skills, knowledge, and experiences to help build a team.
-It got me super excited and scared the heck out of me all at the same time!
-So, I knew it was right.

 The Coaching Experience has been my way to elevate the coaching profession & support the community of coaches who are making a huge difference changing the lives of the young men and young women through sports.

-I provide a fresh new perspective for coaches to consider and breakthrough ideas to develop your teams via my weekly Who Coaches You? eZine.
+I provide a fresh new perspective for coaches to consider and breakthrough ideas to develop your teams via my monthly Who Coaches You? eZine.

 My wife, Kerry Gustafson, and I live in Bellingham, WA.
 We're active members of this special community.
-We work hard so we can play hard - in the mountains and waters of the beautiful pacific northwest.
+We work hard so we can play hard - in the mountains, on the trails, and in the waters of the beautiful pacific northwest.